 Fences and Fence Ordinances

-The height, location, appearance, and materials used for fencing are often regulated by local fence ordinances; however, some homeowners' associations may place additional restrictions on fences.
-Most jurisdictions allow homeowners to get approval ("variances") for certain exceptions, such as a higher fence.
-But many fence ordinances do not regulate the aesthetics of the fence, which means a fence cannot be ordered removed simply for being ugly.
+The height, location, appearance, and materials used for fencing are often regulated by local fence ordinances.
+Some homeowners associations (HOAs) may place additional restrictions on fences.
+Most jurisdictions allow homeowners to get approval ("variances") for certain exceptions, such as higher fences.
+Yet many fence ordinances do not regulate the aesthetics of fences.
+This means a fence cannot be ordered removed simply because someone finds it ugly.

-Most fences are built right on top of property boundary lines, which means the fence is the property of the homeowners on both sides of the fence.
-Therefore, its upkeep and eventually replacement is the responsibility of both homeowners.
-If tree limbs hang over the fence and into your property, you may legally cut those limbs but only if it doesn't damage the health of the tree.
+The location of a fence can have important consequences.
+Because fences are often built on property lines, they are the responsibility of homeowners on both sides of the boundary.
+Therefore, a fence's upkeep and eventual replacement is the responsibility of both homeowners.
+If tree limbs hang over the fence and into your property, you may legally cut those limbs.
+But you may only do so if it doesn't damage the health of the tree.

 What Are My Property Boundaries?